alarm-redist/fifty-states/analyses/NM_cd_2000/doc_NM_cd_2000.md

 # 2000 New Mexico Congressional Districts

 ## Redistricting requirements
-In New Mexico, districts must:
+In New Mexico, according to [NCSL Redistricting Law 2000](https://web.archive.org/web/20041216185957/https://www.senate.mn/departments/scr/redist/red2000/Tab5appx.htm), districts must:

 1. be contiguous
-1. have equal populations
+2. have equal populations
-1. be geographically compact
+3. be geographically compact
-1. preserve county and municipality boundaries as much as possible
+4. preserve county and municipality boundaries as much as possible

-The house of representatives is composed of seventy members to be elected from districts that are contiguous and that are as compact as is practical and possible.
-The senate is composed of forty-two members to be elected from districts that are contiguous and that are as compact as is practical and possible. nsims = 2000, runs = 10 (20000 plans total) pop_temper=0.05

 ### Algorithmic Constraints
 We enforce a maximum population deviation of 0.5%.